IntangibleMatter/iat100_p3_v3/shots.md

 2. Camera slides down, shows bag/bundle of money dangling from other handcuff
 3. "Without even a fine" shown below cuffs

+- ALT: "Made it outta life in prison" but the is and ls become prison bars over the whole screen

 ***TODO:*** made it out with no convictions I like to be bright

 ## 04 - I will find you